zacharymartinson/MealManager/README.md

 # MealManager

-### Recipe finding app that focuses on ease of use and new technology.
+### Recipe finding app that focuses on finding the right thing to cook.
 - [Demonstration & Breakdown](https://youtu.be/YEdvqNtW9Eo)

 ### Please Contact me if you are interested in testing this app!
 (Account Auth will be disabled)